| The Marriage of Guy Fawkes and Maria Pulleyn

 the Low Countries" [3].
 I assume that her source was also these Indexes, and

+she too has failed to locate any corroborating evidence.
 If we are to look at the entries in this batch more closely, we find a number of

 interesting details.
 Firstly there is the baptism of Guy Fawkes in April 1570, the birth